10 Ways to Get Out in Cricket: Dismissals Explained

 During their innings, a batsman can leave the field of play for a legitimate reason – usually injury or some other form of incapacity.
 This should be done with the umpire’s consent but if the reason is obvious and admissible, they are clearly going to allow it.

 However, if the batter leaves the field without permission or for a reason that is not justified, they can be dismissed as retired out.
 This has happened on rare occasions and it usually occurs when a batsman leaves the field with a view to giving their colleagues some time at the crease.
-Therefore, it’s often the case that ‘retired out’ will sometimes appear on a scorecard for practise games.
+Therefore, it’s often the case that ‘retired out’ will sometimes appear on a scorecard for practice games.

 This has never happened in test cricket and I think that it’s very unlikely that a test batsman will retire ‘out’.
 We only tend to see this dismissal in early tour matches where a batter retires after making a good score so that his teammates can get time at the wicket.